 This was the temporary solution as ODOT completed a traffic speed study, a state law-required process before speed limits can be permanently changed.

-Along with new speed limit changes, a $16,000 school signage proposal is also on the agenda.
+Along with new speed limit changes, a $16,000 school signage proposal was on the agenda and approved.

-If approved, new signs with flashing lights will be put up to slow down drivers as they get close to the school.
-That approval is also being recommended to the commission.
+New signs with flashing lights will be put up to slow down drivers as they get close to the school.

 David Tillotson is Glenpool’s City Manager.
 He said the city and ODOT are working quickly, but it takes time.